 This wonderfully egalitarian system allows late-bloomers to grow and under-achievers to readjust their ambitions.
 The only drawback is that changing levels often means changing schools entirely.

-And then the day comes when your child hangs his or her schoolbag from a flagpole outside the house…’geslaagd!’ (graduated!).
-She has been lucky enough to enjoy what is arguably one of the fairest education systems in the world that offers equal chances to all to rise above one’s social and cultural background.
+Finally, the day comes when your child hangs their schoolbag from a flagpole outside the house…geslaagd! (graduated!).
+They’ve been lucky enough to enjoy what is arguably one of the fairest education systems in the world.
+One that offers equal chances for all to rise above one’s social and cultural background.

 What do you think of the Dutch school system?
 Need a class on going to class?
 Let us know in the comments below!